changtommy16/neurolib-wendling/README.md

 If you use this model in your research, please cite:

 ```
 Wendling, F., Bartolomei, F., Bellanger, J. J., & Chauvel, P. (2002).
 Epileptic fast activity can be explained by a model of impaired GABAergic dendritic inhibition.
-European Journal of Neuroscience, 15(9), 1499-1508.
+The European journal of neuroscience, 15(9), 1499–1508. https://doi.org/10.1046/j.1460-9568.2002.01985.x
 ```

+## Developer Guide

+For package development, version control, and publishing workflow, see **[DEVELOPER.md](DEVELOPER.md)**.

 ## Contributing